ran-sama/fritzbox-soap-python-3-json/README.md

 ran@odroidxu4:~$ ./soapless-soap.py
 ['442.044', '58.469', '8', '0']
 ```
 Values for total download, upload in GiB and current download and upload in Mbit/s.
+To be used with wireless displays or rrdtool scripts as in my other projects.

 ## License
 Licensed under the WTFPL license.